dataq-instruments/Arduino_WinDaq/README.md

 # Arduino_To_WinDaq
-This is an open source project that basically can make any Arduino® or Arduino®-compatible module (Seeed Studio's Seeeduino XIAO is used as basic example) to stream analog waveforms to WinDaq.
-It supports up to 11 channels, with 4 analog input channels and 8 reserved channels to accept readings from sensors connected to grove connectors
+This is an open source project that can make any Arduino® or Arduino®-compatible module (Seeed Studio's Seeeduino XIAO is used as basic example) to stream analog waveforms to WinDaq.
+It supports up to 16 analog channels (4 analog channels is demonstrated with XIAO) to accept readings from on-board ADC or sensors connected to grove connectors

 This is an on-going project, final Windaq support has not been released yet